-The school has detailed procedures to safeguard students undertaking work experience, including arrangements for checking people who provide placements and supervising students on work experience which are in accordance with the guidance in Keeping Children Safe in Education 2022.
+The school has detailed procedures to safeguard students undertaking work experience, including arrangements for checking people who provide placements and supervising students on work experience which are in accordance with the guidance in Keeping Children Safe in Education September 2023.
 (Please see the Employer Code of Conduct).
+Hannah Lardner - Careers and Work Experience Coordinator keeps detailed records of the safeguarding arrangements for placement and works alongside the senior DSL and Deputy Headteacher to ensure all appropriate checks and permissions are in place.